 After 39 years in trucking, when asked if he’d do it all over again, Dave says that he would, but would certainly do a few things differently.
 But, that just goes without saying in most things in life.

 Dave plans to ease back on the full time driving, to dedicate more time to family and working within the Smart Trucking community.

 Dave also has a post graduate university degree.

 Catherine is the editor at Smart Trucking.
-She’s a writer and does much of the technical work behind the scenes, on the Smart Trucking website, blog, social media, and the YOUTUBE CHANNEL.
+She’s the main writer and does much of the technical work behind the scenes, on the Smart Trucking website, blog, social media, and the YOUTUBE CHANNEL.